Def Jam Recordings: PolyGram era (1994–1998)

 In June 1997, Def Jam acquired 50% of rapper Jay-Z's Roc-A-Fella Records for an estimated $1.4 million, giving founders Jay-Z and Damon Dash part ownership of the label, while Def Jam maintained distribution and co-marketing.

-In 1997, through Def Jam A&R Irv Gotti, Def Jam signed artist DMX.
-DMX's first studio album, It's Dark and Hell is Hot was released on May 12, 1998 and was co-executive produced by Irv Gotti.
-The album debuted at number 1 on the Billboard 200 and sold over 250,000 copies in its first week.
+That same year, through Def Jam A&R Irv Gotti, Def Jam signed artist DMX.

+DMX's first studio album, It's Dark and Hell is Hot was released on May 12, 1998, and was co-executive produced by Irv Gotti.
+The album debuted at number one on the Billboard 200 and sold over 250,000 copies in its first week.
 The album went on to sell four million copies in America, being certified quadruple platinum by the RIAA, and sold five million copies worldwide.

-On December 15, 1998, Def Jam released DJ Clue's debut album, The Professional, which saw guest appearances from Def Jam artists Jay-Z, Memphis Bleek, DMX, Redman, Ja Rule, and an appearance from future Def Jam artist Cam'ron.
+On December 15, 1998, Def Jam released DJ Clue's debut album, The Professional, which saw guest appearances from Def Jam artists Jay-Z, Memphis Bleek, DMX, Redman, Ja Rule, and an appearance from later Def Jam artist Cam'ron.
 The album was certified platinum by the RIAA.
 The success of It's Dark and Hell is Hot prompted Lyor Cohen to challenge DMX to record another album quickly to have another album released within the same calendar year.
 Def Jam closed out 1998 with DMX's second studio album, Flesh of My Flesh, Blood of My Blood, released on December 22, 1998.
 The album debuted at number one the Billboard 200 with over 670,000 units in its first week of release, and went on to sell over four million copies worldwide.
 DMX claimed that Def Jam made $144 million from the sales of his first two albums.